-Our mission is to serve our EMC Members with excellence and integrity, to maintain open and frequent communications with those Members, and to be good stewards of their investment in energy assets by providing clean, safe, reliable and affordable electricity.
+to be good stewards of their investment in energy assets by providing environmentally responsible, safe, reliable and affordable electricity, and

 Before Oglethorpe Power

 Beginning in the 1930s, rural communities in Georgia depended on local electric utilities for power.
 Initially, these utilities had no power resources of their own.
 In 1936, the Rural Electrification Administration was established, allowing these utilities to join together as Electric Membership Corporations (EMCs) to purchase power.

 In 1974, Georgia’s EMCs joined together to start a power supply company: Oglethorpe Electric Membership Corporation (OEMC), later known as Oglethorpe Power Corporation.
 For the first time in Georgia, generation facilities and transmission lines were part of the cooperative model, improving reliability and helping keep costs stable.

 As the energy industry changed, so did the structure of Oglethorpe Power.
 In 1997, Oglethorpe Power split into three companies: Oglethorpe Power for energy generation and asset management, Georgia Transmission for transmission infrastructure, and Georgia System Operations for monitoring and dispatch.

 Today & Beyond